 Common activities like lawn mowing, working with machine tools, attending rock concerts etc. can demolish these hair cells, resulting in NIHL and even ringing in ears (tinnitus).

 The solution to this is by measuring sound in your home and workplace.
-With the advent of smartphones and applications, sound measurement is not that difficult anymore.
+With the advent of smartphones and mobile applications, sound measurement is not that difficult anymore.

-- dB volume meter
+- dB volume meter – Free Decibel meter app for iPhone

-An app developed for iPhone users, dB volume meter (DBVM) offers an easy way to compute the noise levels surrounding you.
+An free app developed for iPhone users, dB volume meter (DBVM) offers an easy way to compute the noise levels surrounding you.
 The DBVM displays the approximate decibel level where you and your smart phone are situated.
 The app was created by Darren Gates and is a tool for detecting noises in causal settings such as music festivals, airports and so on.
 But, this app is not for people operating heavy machinery, or exposing themselves to over 90 dB of sound, they should rely on a professional SPL meter.

 Also created for iPhone users, TooLoud measures the sound in your surroundings and warns you if you should wear earplugs.
 We frequently take loud noises for granted and rubbish those warnings as a part of living and working conditions.
 TooLoud?
 Displays decibels in a simplistic numeric display and allows you to specify filters and offset values for normal background noises.
+It is good option for noise monitoring app

 This app is created for android users and is a simple tool that utilizes the microphone of your device to calculate the SPL.
 The app displays the maximum, minimum and current values of sounds surrounding you and converts the decibels into understandable graphs and level charts.
 The app was developed by Peter Tschudin and is available for free on the Google Playstore.